songkick/injectassets/README.md

 # injectassets

-CLI tool to inject assets (CSS, JS, ...) file paths into your HTML file (or other).
+CLI tool to inject assets (CSS, JS, ...) file into your HTML file (or other) by either referencing or inlining them.

 ## Usage